jerdog/streamlining-devex-slidev/slides.md

 - Establish culture of regular reviews and updating pipelines

 <!--
-- Set up monitoring and alerting for your CI/CD pipelines to detect issues and bottlenecks in real-time.
-- Establish a culture of continuous improvement by regularly reviewing and updating standardized pipelines based on feedback and evolving project requirements.
+- Set up monitoring and alerting to detect issues and bottlenecks in real-time, and establish a culture of continuous improvement by regularly reviewing and updating those standardized pipelines based on the feedback you get and evolve your project requirements.
 -->

 ---